 Bill Kelly, the Proprietor of the hotel is very conscious of the needs and aspirations of his guests.
 He says: “More and more customers are very green aware.
 They are looking to visit hotels that are working on a sustainability plan for the future”.

 “We decided to go with a wood chip boiler because it was carbon neutral and because there was serious cost savings to be made.
 We were using 175,000 litres to 200,000 litres of oil per annum.
 We are now using less than 50,000 litres of oil per annum”, he continues.

-Bill adds that the important thing to note about the use of the biomass is that it is not visible to the customer and he can operate his hotel every bit as well using biomass as he would using oil or gas.
+Bill adds an important thing to note about the use of the biomass.
+Firsly, it is not visible to the customer.
+Also, he can operate his hotel every bit as well using biomass as he would using oil or gas.